Dr Mohamed Khamis

-My research interests are at the intersection of Human Computer Interaction, Ubiquitous Computing, and User Privacy and Security.
-In particular, he works in:
+Mohamed's research interests are at the intersection of Human Computer Interaction, Ubiquitous Computing, and User Privacy and Security.

 Mohamed is an editorial board member of IJHCS since 2020, and a program committee member of ACM CHI.
 He was previously a PC member of CHI LBW, PerDis, MUM, and others.
 He is the General co-chair of ACM PerDis 2019.
 He also organized several workshops like PETMEI, ArabHCI and Human-Drone Interaction.